madprops/blog/airc.md

 I thought it could become some sort of consultant people in my irc channel can ask questions to.

-So I signed up for an account and decided to make a simple bot in nodejs.
+I signed up for an account and decided to make a simple bot in nodejs.

-So after two weeks of development this is what I have to say.
+After two weeks of development this is what I have to say.

 I'm not going to go deep into how it's made, just how we use it.